left-curve/left-curve/quint/tla/README.md

 # TLA+ generated files

 This folder contains TLA+ generated files used to run TLC over the model.
+See the [Model Checking section here](../../docs/simulation_and_model_checking.md#model-checking) for context.

 The files were generated with the command: